 Brian had booked a 35-gig tour and they knew what they were doing and were committed to that.
 But to shove one more show in the middle was another story.
 So, The Beatles kept saying ‘no’, and the money kept going up.
 They agreed to do it in the end.
 The offer started at $60,000 and finally went to $150,000.

-The Beatles arrived in Kansas at 2am, with around 100 fans waiting in the pouring rain to greet them.
+The Beatles arrived at Municipal Airport at 2am, with around 100 fans waiting in the pouring rain to greet them.
 The group were taken by limousine to the Muehlebach Tower hotel where they stayed in the 18th floor penthouse.
 The hotel later sold their bed linen to a Chicago businessman, who resold it in small pieces as souvenirs.

 20,280 fans attended the unscheduled concert, with tickets costing between $2 and $8.50.
 The Beatles added their version of the Kansas City/Hey-Hey-Hey-Hey! medley to the setlist.